JuliaDiff/BlueStyle/julia/style-guide.md

 ### Module Imports

 Import modules with `using` rather than `import`.
+Put all imports for module `Example` in the `src/Example.jl` file.
 Imports should usually be on separate lines, ordered alphabetically, and at the top of the file when possible:

 ```julia
 using AWSCore